Important: Motor Finance Commission Complaints

 Please note: We are unable to accept more than one motor finance commission complaint for each Moneyway agreement.
 We are also only able to deal directly with you or with a single representative acting on your behalf regarding your complaint.
 If you have instructed more than one firm to represent your complaint, we will contact you to confirm your instructions.
 If you have any queries regarding professional representation, please contact us.

-We expect most complaints involving motor finance commissions to be resolved within this scheme.
+We expect most complaints involving motor finance commissions to be resolved within the Scheme.

-Once we know the final details of the scheme, we will begin contacting customers to inform them of the next steps.
+We will begin contacting customers to inform them of the next steps during 2026.

-When the FCA scheme starts, we will let you know if your finance agreement meets the conditions of the finalised scheme.
-If it does, your case will be assessed as part of the scheme (unless you tell us you don’t want it to be).
+We will let you know if your finance agreement meets the conditions of the Scheme.
+If it does, your case will be assessed as part of the Scheme (unless you tell us you don’t want it to be).
 If your case isn’t eligible to be included in the scheme, we will explain why.

-We currently expect to contact customers about existing complaints that meet the conditions of the finalised FCA scheme within 3 months of the start date.
+We currently expect to contact customers about existing complaints that meet the conditions of the finalised FCA scheme before the end of September 2026, for agreements entered on or after 1 April 2014.
+We will contact customers who entered their agreement before 1 April 2014 before the end of November 2026.

-If you have already complained and your complaint does not meet the conditions of the finalised FCA scheme, firms have up to 8 weeks from 31 May 2026 to provide a final response.
+If you have already complained and your complaint does not meet the conditions of the Scheme, firms have up to 8 weeks from 31 May 2026 to provide a final response.

-Under the FCA’s current proposals, you will not need to complain directly to us to be considered for the finalised FCA scheme.
-However, if you complain after the scheme start date, we will assess whether your finance agreement meets the conditions of the scheme.
-If it does, your case will be assessed as part of the scheme.
-If your case isn’t eligible to be included in the scheme, we will explain why.
+You do not need to complain directly to us to be considered under the Scheme.
+However, if you complain after the Scheme start date, we will assess whether your finance agreement meets the conditions of the scheme.
+If it does, your case will be assessed as part of the Scheme.
+If your case isn’t eligible to be included in the Scheme, we will explain why.

-Under the FCA’s current proposals, you will not need to complain directly to us to be considered for the finalised FCA scheme.
-We will assess whether your finance agreement meets the conditions of the scheme.
-If it does, we will ask if you want your case to be assessed.
-You will need to reply to say you want your case to be assessed.
-If you don’t reply, it won’t be.
-This is subject to confirmation of the final scheme rules in 2026.
+You do not need to complain directly to us to be considered for the Scheme.
+We will assess whether your finance agreement meets the conditions of the Scheme.
+If it does, we will ask if you want to join the Scheme.
+You will need to reply to say you want to join.
+If you don’t reply, we will not assess your case and you will not receive any compensation if you are eligible.

-In some cases, we may be unable to contact you e.g. if we do not have your current contact details.
-If this applies to you, you'll have a year from when the scheme starts to complain.
+In some cases, even if your agreement does meet the conditions of the Scheme, we may be unable to contact you, for example, if we do not have your current contact details.
+If this applies to you, you'll have until 31 August 2027 to complain.

 If you have already received a final response to your complaint and you are unhappy with the outcome, you can refer your complaint to the Financial Ombudsman Services (FOS).
 You must do this within the timescales set out in the final response letter.